 Sometimes if a crowd is loving a comedian/enne’s performance, the hosts will let the comedian/enne stay up there an extra minute or two.
 But after minute seven ticked by, I knew something was off.
 I had spent the last two minutes telling jokes that I normally saved for eight and ten minute sets.
 As I kept riffing, I leaned over a little to peer at the bar.

 Martin and Simone were not at the bar.
 Neither were my two friends.
 I leaned over a little further and saw them all the way at the back.
-Each of the hosts leaned against one of the bathroom doors, and each was making out with one of my friends.
+Martin and Simone leaned against the bathroom doors opposite one another, each making out with one of my friends.
 Behind Martin’s back, Stella made the thumbs-up sign at me.

 Hell, I’ll take it.
 I started using some of my more experimental jokes.
 I got more animated.
 I stood on a chair in the front row.
 I confronted a heckler.
 The set was getting better and better.
 Then I heard a thud in the back.
 Simone stormed out with one of his shirttails fluttering where he had buttoned it up unevenly, obviously in haste.